hasselmonians/RatCatcher/README.md

 The `filenames` field is a cell array of character vectors that holds the filenames of the raw data to be processed.
 This variable does _not_ have to hold only filenames.
 They could specify folder names instead, since some experiments produce multiple data files (e.g. a video and a time series).

-`filenames` will be set automatically when you run `batchify`, though
+`filenames` will be set automatically when you run `batchify`, though you can also generate your own with the static `build` function.

+`filecodes` is a field useful for storing numerical information that allows you to specify further within a data file.
+For example, if you had 100 recordings and kept track of cell and tetrode number, you might have a `100 x 2` matrix for your `filecodes`.
+These properties are intended to be available to the `batchify` function so that they can be written into the batch script that contains the function call to the batch function specified in `protocol` that performs the actual analysis.

 The `expID` field contains an character vector or cell array of character vectors that serves as an unambiguous identifier to the raw data to be analyzed.